sci-42ver/SICP_SDF/SICP_QA_template.md

        - i.e. djrochford's
        - > Make the interpreter scan the code for all variable names before translating

-         See C++, maybe by namespace
+         See C++, maybe by [namespace][3]

     In a nut shell, "the interpreter scan the code" is possible for MIT/GNU Scheme to implement "derived expressions".
 "Reserve additional keywords" may work for Racket since redefinition is restricted more there.

-3. Then I checked [standard implementation](https://people.csail.mit.edu/jaffer/r5rs/Derived-expression-type.html) (I haven't studied `syntax-rules` which is also not taught in SICP.
+3. Then I checked [R5RS standard implementation](https://people.csail.mit.edu/jaffer/r5rs/Derived-expression-type.html) (same as [R7RS][4]) (I haven't studied `syntax-rules` which is also not taught in SICP.
 I also don't know how to grasp the main ideas from the long contents in [the official doc](https://www.gnu.org/software/mit-scheme/documentation/stable/mit-scheme-ref/Pattern-Language.html#index-syntax_002drules).)
      ```scheme
      (define-syntax do
         (syntax-rules ()